upperlinecode/router-workshop/README.md

 There are 21 individual caves (as demonstrated in the `caveDirectory.ts` file) - you'll need to figure out how to render out specific caves if you visit their corresponding route.
 For example, the slug `/caves/juliet` should render out a Cave component for Juliet, showing the neighbors as clickable buttons.

 You could create 21 individual routes, but you can already guess how unpleasant that would be.
-Instead, use a [URL Param](https://reactrouter.com/en/6.8.2/start/tutorial#url-params-in-loaders) to dynamically render a Cave for any possible code - you can test this by accessing the `/caves/juliet` and `/caves/bravo` routes.
+Instead, use a [URL Param](https://reactrouter.com/en/6.8.2/start/tutorial#url-params-in-loaders) to dynamically render a `<Cave/>` for any route that starts with `/cave`.

+> Note: Don't worry about the `loader` yet!
+Just focus on adjusting your router object in your `index.tsx` to account for `/cave/something` routes.

+**You can test this by accessing the `/caves/juliet` and `/caves/bravo` routes**.
 Don't worry about the fact that both cave components currently display as `Juliet` cavern regardless of the route used to get there - we'll fix that in the next step.

 ### 6. Access the Params in a Cave component.